appirio-tech/work-app/README.md

 1.5.
 For OSX users, we recommend installing [nvm](https://github.com/creationix/nvm).
 This is due to problems with cross-version compatibility with node for certain packages this project uses.
  - This will allow you to use versions of node and npm that are compatible with this project without affecting what you use globally
  - In your `.nvmrc` (which should be at the root of your local version of this repo), list the version number `0.10.25`.
- - While inside the repo, run `nvm install` and `nvm use`.
+ - While inside the repo, run `nvm install`, `nvm use`, and `bower install`.

-2. Install Yeoman `npm install -g yo`

-3. Install these NPM packages globally
+2. Install these NPM packages globally

     ```bash
     npm install -g bower gulp nodemon`